josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter16_resource_optimization/README.md

 - Token optimization
 - Cost reduction

+API calls cost money and take time.
+This pattern helps you use them more efficiently by caching results, batching requests, and avoiding duplicate work.

 ## Features

-- LRU caching
+- LRU caching (remembers recent results)
-- Query deduplication
+- Query deduplication (doesn't repeat the same query)
-- Batch processing
+- Batch processing (groups requests together)
-- Usage statistics
+- Usage statistics (tracks how much you're using)

+If you ask the same question twice, it'll use the cached answer instead of making another API call.
+It also tracks usage so you can see how much you're saving.

 ## Installation